-8.33 SCHOOL CALENDAR
+8.33-CLASSIFIED PERSONNEL SCHOOL CALENDAR

-The superintendent shall present to the Classified Personnel Policies Committee a school calendar for consideration.
+The superintendent shall present to the personnel policies committee (PPC) a school calendar which the board has adopted as a proposal.
 The Superintendent, in developing the calendar, shall accept and consider recommendations from any staff member or group wishing to make calendar proposals.
-The CPPC shall have the time prescribed by law and/or policy in which to make any suggested changes before the board may vote to adopt the calendar.
+The PPC shall have the time prescribed by law and/or policy in which to make any suggested changes before the board may vote to adopt the calendar.

-The District shall not establish a school calendar that interferes with any scheduled statewide assessment that might jeopardize or limit the valid assessment and comparison of student learning gains
+The District shall not establish a school calendar that interferes with any scheduled statewide assessment that might jeopardize or limit the valid assessment and comparison of student learning gains.

-The Lake Hamilton School District shall operate by the following calendar.
+The Concord School District shall operate by the following calendar.
+(Calendar is included in Employee Handbook.)